chipsalliance/caliptra-mcu-sw/docs/src/spi.md

 </p>

 **1. Single-Flash Configuration**
 In this setup, a single SPI flash device is connected to the flash controller.
 Typically, the flash device is divided into two halves: the first half serves as the primary flash, storing the active running firmware image, while the second half is designated as the recovery flash, containing the recovery image.
-Additional partitions, such as a staging area for firmware updates, flash storage for certificates and debug logging, can also be incorporated into the primary flash.
+Additional partitions, such as a staging area for firmware updates, flash store for certificates and debug logging can also be incorporated into the primary flash.

 **2. Dual-Flash Configuration**
 In this setup, two SPI flash devices are connected to the same flash controller using different chip selects.
 This configuration provides increased storage capacity and redundancy.
 Typically, flash device 0 serves as the primary flash, storing the active running firmware image and additional partitions such as a staging area for firmware updates, flash store for certificates and debug logging.
 Flash device 1 is designated as the recovery flash, containing the recovery image.